mkatherine/ENTS-node-firmware-cluster/esp32/README.md

 > Before running the following ensure you have updated the ports in `platformio.ini` described in the root [README.md](../README.md).

-The esp32 is programmed through a bootloader through
+The esp32 is programmed through a bootloader through UART.
+A USB to TTL convert is required to program the microcontroller with your computer and can be found cheaply online.
+Ensure it supports 3.3V logic levels.

 ### VSCode